Meet Our Board

 After graduating from Penn State, Boyer returned home to the family farm and made growing apples his life.
 When not tending the orchards, he enjoys going on IFTA tours and traveling the country to watch baseball.

-Kaari Stannard, Secretary
+Kaari Stannard, Vice Chairman

 KAARI STANNARD has been in the apple business since 1996 and is the owner of New York Apple Sales, Inc., one of the largest marketers of New York state apples.
 She is a partner in both Pomona Packing and Lake Ontario Fruit, which are apple packing facilities located in western New York.
 In addition, Stannard is a partner in Fish Creek Orchards, located in Orleans County.
 She is treasurer of the US Apple Export Council and a board member of the New York Apple Association.
 Stannard is currently a member of the grower shipper board for United Fresh and is a graduate of their leadership program.
 She has and continues to serve on various PMA committees and is currently on the PLU assignment committee.